-This happens constantly.
-And it's entirely preventable.
+This happens constantly, and it's entirely preventable.

 Why people don't rebook